mchlggr/aws-saas-factory-ref-solution-serverless-saas/client/Admin/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.

+## Generating Local SSL Certificates
+Open `cd ./clients/certs` and run `./generate-local-certs.sh` to generate a self-signed SSL certificate for your local development server.
+This will create a self-signed certificate self-signed.crt and a corresponding private key self-signed.key in a directory named certs.

+***Important Notes:***

+- ***Do NOT use these certificates in production.
+Self-signed certificates are intended for development purposes only.***
+- ***Avoid committing the certificates to source control for security reasons.***

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding